Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Experiments

 \subsection{Results of Task Planning with Single-turn GRPO}

-\Cref{tab:cheese_sandwich} presents the results for the four progressively challenging cooking tasks.
-Each table compares the proposed method against multiple baselines including different-sized Qwen models and the model without single-turn task reasoning of GRPO.
-These results provide strong empirical support for \Cref{thm:value_improvement}, showing that single-turn GRPO training indeed leads to improved multi-turn task planning performance.
-Specifically, the results demonstrate the following key findings.

-\paragraph{Significant Performance Gains by GRPO of Task Reasoning} Our model with SFT and GRPO consistently outperforms much larger-size baseline models.
-Most notably, it achieves 0.70 success rate on the Burger task compared to 0.0 for the 14B baseline, and matches the expert's 0.70 performance on the Cheese Burger task while being significantly more efficient (15.8 vs 17.4 average steps).
+In \Cref{tab:cheese_sandwich}, the models with SFT and GRPO consistently outperform much larger-size baseline models and perform better or keep on par with expert policy.
 The SFT-alone model provides limited success compared to the one followed by GRPO, validating the effectiveness of single-turn RL for task reasoning in \Cref{thm:value_improvement}.

-\paragraph{Efficiency and Scalability to Complex Tasks} Beyond success rates, our method consistently achieves lower average step counts for successful episodes, indicating more efficient task planning.
-For instance, on the Cheese Burger task, our method requires only 12.7 steps compared to 15.3 for SFT-only, demonstrating that GRPO learns more optimal policies with minimal steps of task completion in \Cref{def:value_function}.
-The performance advantage is maintained even on the most challenging Double Cheese Burger task (35-step horizon), where our 1.5B model achieves 0.3 success rate while all larger LLMs fail completely.
+Beyond success rates, the model with GRPO post-training consistently achieves lower average step counts for successful episodes, demonstrating that GRPO learns more optimal policies with minimal steps of task completion in \Cref{def:value_function}.